RS Berkane: Grounds

-The stadium contains: a foyer, a hall of honor, a doping control room, a nursing room, two clothes warehouses, sanitary facilities, a meeting room for referees, and the playing field is covered with artificial grass that includes natural fibres.
+Apart from its impressive seating area, the stadium features several essential facilities, including a foyer, a hall of honor, a doping control room, a nursing room, two clothes warehouses, sanitary facilities, and a meeting room for referees.
+Moreover, the playing field is covered with artificial grass that incorporates natural fibers, ensuring an optimal playing surface for the athletes.
+With its modern amenities and rich sporting history, the Stade Municipal de Berkane continues to serve as a symbol of pride for both the local community and fans of the beautiful game.